acamilo/RobotInterfaceBoard/README.md

 * Program an example script using Lab computer   (if this works have them re-download the pre-packaged arduino from https://github.com/WPIRoboticsEngineering/RobotInterfaceBoard#personal-computer-install-windows--supported )

 * Is the serial moniter open?
-CLose it and try again.
+Close it and try again.

 * Did it program earlier?
-Unplud the USB and plug it back in.
+Unplug the USB and plug it back in.

 * Hold Boot button and Strobe the enable button to set core into bootloader mode.
 Try to program.
 (If this helps, you are printing too much data to the serial port)